THE PEEL : FOR BEAUTIFUL SKIN

 Oily skin peel

-Peeling for black and mixed-race skin
+Peeling for dark skin

 Medium peel

-Facial peeling
+Facial peel

 Body peeling